elizabeth-poggie/elizabeth-poggie/_content/notes/10-user-interfaces.md

 In CSS, the "float" property is used to specify whether an element should be floated to the left or right within its containing element.
 This property gives us control over the horizontal position of an element, so by applying the property `float: left;` and “floating” an element to the left, we’re telling the browser to align it to the left side of the page.

-When we float an element, it is taken out of the normal flow of the document, which content content to "flow" around it:
+When we float an element, it is taken out of the normal flow of the document, which allows content to "flow" around it:

 ```css
 .sidebar {